PhantomChain/docs/docs/api/sdk/clients/guidelines.md

 - Do not assume what the developer is going to do with the output. **If your programming language of choice allows you to return the raw response without any mapping, do so.
 If you work with a programming language like `Go` that is strict and requires you to provide a struct you should fully reflect the original API response in your struct.**
 - Do not incorporate any cryptography functionality. **An example of this would be to have a  `createTransaction` method that sends a signed transaction to the API and the method itself would create the signed transaction instead of expecting it as an argument.**
-- Do not integrate the P2P API as it is out of scope. **In `ark-node` it is require to send your transactions to the P2P API because there is no Public API endpoint for doing this.
-With the introduction of `ark-core` and the revamped Public API there is no longer the need to use the P2P API.**
+- Do not integrate the P2P API as it is out of scope. **In `phantom-node` it is require to send your transactions to the P2P API because there is no Public API endpoint for doing this.
+With the introduction of `phantom-core` and the revamped Public API there is no longer the need to use the P2P API.**

 ## Terminology & Phrasing

-- If you need to use the `Ark` name, keep these 2 use-cases in mind.
-The first one is `ARK` which is used in financial contexts like `10 ARK`.
-The second is `Ark` which used for everything else that is not talking about `ARK`, the financial unit.
+- If you need to use the `Phantom` name, keep these 2 use-cases in mind.
+The first one is `XPH` which is used in financial contexts like `10 XPH`.
+The second is `Phantom` which used for everything else that is not talking about `XPH`, the financial unit.

 - If you need to namespace something with a numerical value in it, write out the numerical value. _An example would be `App\Versions\One` instead of `App\V1`._